George Michael: Politics

-"To call us Thatcherite was so simplistic, basically saying that if you've got a deep enough tan and made a bit of money then you've got to be a Thatcherite."
+To call us Thatcherite was so simplistic, basically saying that if you've got a deep enough tan and made a bit of money then you've got to be a Thatcherite.

 — Michael, a Labour voter throughout the 1980s, distancing himself from Thatcher's Conservative Party.

 Michael's father was a communist.
 At the age of fifteen, Michael joined the Young Communist League, under his Greek name.
 During the time of Margaret Thatcher as the Conservative Prime Minister of the United Kingdom throughout the 1980s, Michael voted Labour.
 In September 1984, Wham! performed at a benefit concert at London's Royal Festival Hall for the striking UK miners.

 In 2000, Michael joined Melissa Etheridge, Garth Brooks, Queen Latifah, Pet Shop Boys, and k.d. lang, to perform in Washington, D.C. as part of Equality Rocks, a concert to benefit the Human Rights Campaign, an American LGBTQ rights group.
 His 2002 single "Shoot the Dog" was critical of the friendly relationship between the UK and US governments, in particular the relationship between Tony Blair and George W. Bush, with their involvement in the war on terror.
 Michael voiced his concern about the lack of public consultation in the UK regarding the war on terror: "On an issue as enormous as the possible bombing of Iraq, how can you represent us when you haven't asked us what we think?"

 In 2006, Michael performed a free concert for NHS nurses in London to thank the nurses who had cared for his late mother.
 He told the audience: "Thank you for everything you do — some people appreciate it.
 Now if we can only get the government to do the same thing."

 In 2007, Michael sent the £1,450,000 piano that John Lennon used to write "Imagine" around the United States on a "peace tour", displaying at places where notable acts of violence had taken place, such as Dallas' Dealey Plaza, where US President John F. Kennedy had been shot.
-He devoted his 2007 concert in Sofia, from his 25 Live tour to the Bulgarian nurses prosecuted in the HIV trial in Libya.
+He devoted his 2007 concert in Sofia, during his 25 Live tour, to the Bulgarian nurses prosecuted in the HIV trial in Libya.
 On 17 June 2008, Michael said he was thrilled by California's legalisation of same-sex marriage, calling the move "way overdue".